act-rules/act-rules.github.io/_rules/document-has-headings-for-non-repeated-content-047fe0.md

 #### Failed Example 1

-In this document, inside the non-repeated content, the first node with a non-empty [accessible name][] does not have a [semantic role][] of `heading`, even though it is styled to appear as one.
+In this document, there is no element with a [semantic role][] of `heading`, even though the `strong` element is styled to appear as one.

 ```html
 <html>